John Howard

 Many gaolers would not allow prisoners to leave the gaol, even if they had been found innocent, unless they or their families paid for their release.
 This often meant that poorer prisoners languished in gaol unnecessarily.

-Having investigated prisons in England and Wales, John Howard felt compelled to visit Ireland and Scotland and then to almost every country in Europe, including Russia.
+Having investigated prisons in England and Wales, John Howard felt compelled to visit Ireland and Scotland and then to almost every country in Europe, including the then Russian Empire.

 At a time when travel was usually uncomfortable and often dangerous, he travelled nearly eighty thousand kilometres on horseback and spent some £30,000 of his own money in his determination to improve prison conditions.
 He entered prisons in disguise in defiance of governments who feared the power of his pen.
 He was captured by pirates and held in France quelled a riot single-handed and more than earned John Wesley’s tribute to him as ‘one of the greatest men in Europe’.